FIDATA/dev-toolkit/README.md

 	Otherwise, if you have Yoxos Launcher >= 5.4.3 installed, you can open file `FIDATA.yoxos` from this repository.

-	After unpacking make the first run, it takes some time.

 	Links to download Yoxos Launcher:
 	*	[Yoxos](https://yoxos.eclipsesource.com/downloadlauncher.html)
 	*	[Chocolatey](https://chocolatey.org/packages/yoxos-launcher/)

+	The first run takes some time.

 2. Additional plugins for Eclipse